How To Fight Libel, Slander And Defamation

 - A false and defamatory statement of fact

-- Which is published to a third party and
+- A false and defamatory statement of fact which is published by a third party

 The law does not guard against just any publication, but only publications that are false and actually cause harm.
 Defamation law is strongest when relating to private individuals and intentionally false statements.
 Defamation law tends to be weaker when unintentional or negligent statements about public figures are involved.